-Other distinguishing features
+Other distinguishing features (2)

-- Responsibility in collecting payments from the clients - Invoicing and collection of payments by EES provider - (Kind of) on-bill financing, e.g. as part of regular payments collected by property manager related to the statement of operating costs (may contain also energy cost billing) - Ensuring off-balance sheet financing from private clients' perspective - Economic ownership is decisive - Formal acceptance and invoicing of installations leads to activation of investments in the balance sheet of the client - Ensuring non-public-debt financing for public clients - Full economic risk needs to remain with the EES provider → flexible, performance-based payments - Other requirements (mainly warranty period over the whole project duration) - Organisational set-up - Ad-hoc set-up - Long-term collaboration between EES provider and refinancing institution - Institutional set-up (e.g. SPV, real estate investment trust)
+- > Responsibility in collecting payments from the clients - > Invoicing and collection of payments by EES provider - > (Kind of) on-bill financing, e.g. as part of regular payments collected by property manager related to the statement of operating costs (may contain also energy cost billing) - > Organisational set-up - > Ad-hoc set-up - Long-term collaboration between EES provider and refinancing institution - Institutional set-up (e.g. SPV, real estate investment trust)